Aditya-5895/DataAnalysis-and-Visualization/README.md

 # Assignments
-## Based on Data Preprocessing and Visualization by pandas, numpy, matplotlib & seaborn in jupyter notebook.
+## Based on Python , Data Preprocessing and Visualization by pandas, numpy, matplotlib & seaborn in jupyter notebook.
 ## Appling some simple models on preprocessed data .